digbmc/coll-news-site/_projects/politics.md

 ### y-axis: relative frequency

   The relative frequency of a topic in a chunk of text refers to the number of words dedicated to this topic divided by the total wordcount in a given chunk.
-The topic modeling tool computes the relative frequency of topics per chunk as a part of its output.
+The [Topic Modeling Tool](https://github.com/senderle/topic-modeling-tool) computes the relative frequency of topics per chunk as a part of its output.
 We then calculated the relative frequency of topics each year by finding the mean of relative frequency in chunks published in that year.

 ### Topic Modeling

-  Topic Modeling allows us to analyze our large corpus through extracting topics.
+  [Topic Modeling](https://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/) allows us to analyze our large corpus through extracting topics.
 A "topic" consists of a cluster of words that frequently occur together.
-This form of computational text analysis relies on an algorithm called “Latent Dirichlet Allocation” and contains an aleatory aspect.
+This form of computational text analysis relies on an algorithm called [“Latent Dirichlet Allocation”](https://towardsdatascience.com/latent-dirichlet-allocation-lda-9d1cd064ffa2) and contains an aleatory aspect.
 Therefore, despite using the same corpus as the input, the output of topic modeling will be slightly different every time.

 ### Our Approach